TankerHQ/spec/threat_model.md

 **Identities leak + data leak + Tanker control**

 *Attack*: The attacker gets the [User Secret] from the *identities*.
-They get the encrypted [Unlock Key] from *Tanker*'s unlock service.
-Using both of those, they are able to decrypt the [Unlock Key].
-Using the [Device Encryption Key Pair] contained in the [Unlock Key] and the encrypted [User Encryption Key Pair] in the *unlock device*'s creation block, they get the [User Encryption Key Pair].
+They get the encrypted [Verification Key] from *Tanker*'s identity verification service.
+Using both of those, they are able to decrypt the [Verification Key].
+Using the [Device Encryption Key Pair] contained in the [Verification Key] and the encrypted [User Encryption Key Pair] in the *ghost device*'s creation block, they get the [User Encryption Key Pair].
 Using the [User Encryption Key Pair] and the key publish blocks, they can get the [Resource Encryption Key] needed to decrypt the encrypted user data.

 *Impact*: The attacker gains access to all past encrypted data.